Introduction

 - Consult with Structural Engineers:

-- Ensure that the chosen materials comply with local building codes and regulations.
+- Ensure compliance with local building codes.

 Advanced Techniques for Enhancing Load-Bearing Capacity